BurlingtonCodeAcademy/exercism-javascript/exercises/hello-world/README.md

     1 spec, 0 failures

 When you see this, you are done!
 Give yourself a high five!

+### Step 6

 Then submit your solution to exercism.io:

     exercism submit hello-world.js